OfficeDev/office-js-docs-pr/docs/quickstarts/project-quickstart.md

 ## Try it out

+1. Navigate to the root folder of the project.

+    ```command&nbsp;line
+    cd "My Office Add-in"
+    ```

+2. Start the local web server.

     > [!NOTE]
     > Office Add-ins should use HTTPS, not HTTP, even when you are developing.
 If you are prompted to install a certificate after you run the following command, accept the prompt to install the certificate that the Yeoman generator provides.

-1. Run the following command in the root directory of your project.
+    Run the following command in the root directory of your project.
 When you run this command, the local web server will start.

         ```command&nbsp;line
         npm start
         ```

-2. In Project, create a simple project plan.
+3. In Project, create a simple project plan.

-3. Load your add-in in Project by following the instructions in [Sideload Office Add-ins on Windows](../testing/create-a-network-shared-folder-catalog-for-task-pane-and-content-add-ins.md).
+4. Load your add-in in Project by following the instructions in [Sideload Office Add-ins on Windows](../testing/create-a-network-shared-folder-catalog-for-task-pane-and-content-add-ins.md).

-4. Select a single task within the project.
+5. Select a single task within the project.

-5. At the bottom of the task pane, choose the **Run** link to rename the selected task and add notes to the selected task.
+6. At the bottom of the task pane, choose the **Run** link to rename the selected task and add notes to the selected task.

     ![Screenshot of the Project application with the task pane add-in loaded](../images/project-quickstart-addin-1.png)